 Yes.
 Aid4Mail is capable of processing email files stored by all versions of Apple Mail.
 Since Aid4Mail is a Windows application, it will only run on Intel-based Macs.
-A Mac-version of Aid4Mail is available from the Fookes Software help desk.
-Please contact the help desk for more information.

-If you want to migrate your Mac Mail to a Windows email program, first transfer your files from Mac to Windows.
+If you want to migrate your Mac Mail to a Windows email program, it is best to first transfer your files from your Mac to the Windows machine.
 You can also copy your Mac mail folders and files to a CD, DVD, or USB drive, which Aid4Mail can then access from your Windows computer.

 To migrate your Windows email messages to Apple Mail, run Aid4Mail on your Windows computer and convert your mail to the “mbox mailbox files” format, which is listed under the “Generic mail formats” section on the Target Format screen in Aid4Mail.
 We recommend that you set the File name field on the Target Settings screen to “*.MBOX” (without the quotes), and set the “Target Line Format” option to “Macintosh (CR)”.
-You will then have to transfer the mbox files created by Aid4Mail to your Mac system, and use the Apple Mail import command to copy your emails into it.
+You will then have to transfer the mbox files created by Aid4Mail to your Mac system and use the Apple Mail import command to copy your emails into it.

-If you experience any issues, don't hesitate to contact us.
+If you experience any issues, please don't hesitate to contact us by raising a ticket.